-Outcome 4 Understand the requirements for identifying and
+Outcome 4 Understand the requirements for identifying and dealing with hazards in the work environment

 - 1. identify warning signs for the seven main groups of hazardous substance, as defined by The Chemical (Hazard Information and Packaging for Supply) Regulations (CHIP) - 2. define what is meant by the term hazard in relation to Health and Safety legislation in the workplace - 3. identify specific hazards associated with the installation and maintenance of electrotechnical systems and equipment - 4. describe situations which can constitute a hazard in the workplace - 5. explain practices and procedures for addressing hazards in the work place - 6. identify the correct type of fire extinguisher for a particular type of fire - 7. explain situations where asbestos may be encountered - 8. specify the procedures for dealing with the suspected presence of asbestos in the workplace.